Matija Skurjeni: Background

 Skurjeni was born on September 14, 1898, in Veternica, Croatia.
-While he was a still a boy, his father, who worked as a carpenter, died in an accident while felling a tree.
+While he was still a boy, his father, who worked as a carpenter, died in an accident while felling a tree.
 As one of eight children, Skurjeni was forced to quit school at the age of seven to work as a shepherd in Veternica.
 He learned to read and write from his older siblings.
 At the age of twelve, Skurjeni found work building the Karlovac railways, but soon apprenticed a painter in Metlika.
 At the age of eighteen, Skurjeni served as a soldier in World War I on the Russian and Italian fronts.
 After one year of service, he was wounded at Castel Tessino.
 He served once more as a soldier from 1921 until 1922 when he contracted malaria.
 After serving in the army, Skurjeni worked as a miner on his land near Golubovec, but preferred his more artistic occupations.
 He therefore finished his apprenticeship in Metlika and moved to Zagreb, where he worked with the painters “Broz-Gubec-Zakošek.”
 In 1928, he was hired at the State Railways in Zagreb's workshop where he worked until retiring in 1956.
 In 1964, Skurjeni helped found the Association of Independent Naïve Artists of Croatia.

 Skurjeni fell ill in 1975 and ceased painting.
 In 1984, he gave some of his paintings and sketches to the municipality of Zaprešić, building the foundation of the Matija Skurjeni Gallery.
 He died in Zaprešić on October 4, 1990.